Çankırı City Guide

 As one of the most beloved cities of the Central Anatolia Region, Çankırı’s history dates back to the Hittites.
 Hosting various migrations and kingdoms over time, this city holds an important place in history as well.
 Established within many beauties and with its developing status, Çankırı shows societal progress, but at the same time has not lost its traditional beliefs and national integrity.

 Being a neighbor to Ankara, Bolu, Karabük, Kastamonu, and Çorum cities, it consists of mostly mountainous areas.
-The Ilgaz Mountains cover a large part of the city and these mountains constitute a range of mountains around Çankırı.
+The Ilgaz Mountain National Park covers a large part of the city and these mountains constitute a range of mountains around Çankırı.
 This mountain range is also counted as the provincial border.
 There is only one lowland in the city and it is Kızılırmak basin lowland.
 Even though the water’s salinity decreases fertility, the most fertile soils in the area are here, around this lowland.
 Although the most important river in our city is the Kızılırmak, there are no lakes which can be regarded as important in the province.

 Cuisine